-1 Open the file <ArcIMSMap>/ArcIMSparam.js for editing.
+1 Open the file <arcimsMap>/Arcimsparam.js for editing.
 At the end of the variable declaration section containing similar var use???=true; statements, add the line:

 '''

-var useFMEExport=true:
+var useFMEExport=true;

 '''

-- 2 Copy the <tempDDE>/website/FME directory to the <ArcIMSMap> directory. - 3 Edit <ArcIMSMap>/FME/fmeDownload.htm as follows: - Replace all occurrences of <localhost> with your local host's name. - Replace <cgiScriptRootDir> with the name of the directory used by your web server for storing/running cgi scripts (usually cgi-bin). - Replace <sdScriptDir> with the name of the DDE scripts directory • defined during installation (DDE by default). - If necessary, edit the ArcIMS Version Number section at the start of the • file and update the aims version variable to reflect the version of ArcIMS that you are using.
-Note: Currently only version 3.0 is processed differently - all other version numbers entered will be treated as equal. - Edit the LAYER TO THEME MAPPING DEFINITION section near the start of the file and define the layerThemes array.
-See step 4 below for details. - Edit the Download Format Selection Box section near the end of the file to remove any formats that you do not wish to make available to your end users for translations.
+- 2 Copy the <tempDDE>/website/FME directory to the <ArcIMSMap> directory. - 3 Edit <ArcIMSMap>/FME/fmeDownload.htm as follows: - Replace all occurrences of <localhost> with your local host's name. - Replace <ggiScriptRootDir> with the name of the directory used by your web server for storing/running cgi scripts (usually cgi-bin). - Replace <sdscriptDir> with the name of the DDE scripts directory defined during installation (DDE by default). - If necessary, edit the ArcIMS Version Number section at the start of the file and update the aims_version variable to reflect the version of ArcIMS that you are using.
+Note: Currently only version 3.0 is processed differently all other version numbers entered will be treated as equal. - Edit the Download Format Selection Box section near the end of the file to remove any formats that you do not wish to make available to your end users for translations.
 The syntax for specifying an available format is: